gidyb/creditCardServer/README.md

-# forterEx
+# Credit Card Server

-This repository includes the answers to the Forter credit card server home exercise
+This repository includes the Node.JS code for a credit card server which includes authentication (using nginx), input validation (using z-schema and luhn algorithm) and async storage (using redis)

 # Requirements